A property is in ‘negative equity’ if it’s worth less than the outstanding mortgage on it.

-Borrowers who pay their mortgage on an interest-only basis are at higher risk of negative equity.
+Borrowers who pay their mortgage on an interest-only basis are at higher risk.
 This is because the monthly payments only pay the interest on the loan, not part of the capital too.
 Paying off the capital on your mortgage reduces the risk of negative equity.

 What’s the problem with being in negative equity?

-But negative equity becomes a problem if you want to remortgage or sell your home.
+But it becomes a problem if you want to remortgage or sell your home.

 When you remortgage, mortgage lenders won’t lend more than the value of your home.
 So, if you want to remortgage a £200,000 home loan, but your property is only worth £180,000, you won’t be able to get a new mortgage.